Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 ## Fade the Annotation Marker when it's behind an Object

 The 2D marker and 3D marker are both drawn on top of the object.
-It may not be obvious to the user if the marker is in front or behind the object.
+It may not be obvious to the user whether the marker is in front or behind the object.
 An elegant solution to that problem is to lower the opacity of the CSS pseudo-element or sprite when the annotation vector is farther from the camera than the objects center.
 This way the user still sees the marker at any time, but can easily tell if it's behind the object.

 ``` js
 const meshDistance = camera.position.distanceTo(mesh.position);